zgrossbart/jslim/README.md

 How much does JSlim save?
 --------------------------------------

-JSlim works very differently depending on the library it is slimming down.
-The more a library uses named functions with discrete blocks and clean hierarchy the more we can slim it down.
+JSlim works very differently depending on the library it's slimming down.
+The more a library uses named functions with simple dependencies and clean hierarchy the more we can slim it down.

-JSlim doesn't work well with libraries uses mostly anonymous functions and other constructs which are difficult to track down.
+JSlim doesn't work well with libraries using mostly anonymous functions and other constructs which are difficult to track down.
 JSlim is also strictly a [static code analysis](http://en.wikipedia.org/wiki/Static_code_analysis) tool which means it doesn't run any JavaScript code.

 For example, if your code looks like this:

 <pre><code>
+function f(flag) {
     if (value === 1) {
         alert($.now());
     } else if (value === 2) {
         $.noop();
     }
+}
 </code></pre>

-In this case JSlim will keep the `now` function and the `noop` function since it can't tell what values might be passed.
+...JSlim will keep the `now` function and the `noop` function since it can't tell what the value of flag might be.

-JSlim is with a simple JQuery/underscore.js application where it reduces the total size of the libraries by 26%.
+JSlim is best with a simple JQuery/underscore.js application where it reduces the total size of the libraries by 26% above using the Closure compiler and GZIPing.
 Most libraries are reduced by 10-20 percent, but the savings in total size is only part of the story.

-Most JavaScript compressors take your JavaScript and make it smaller by removing whitespace and comments and inlining functions.
+Most JavaScript compressors make it smaller by removing whitespace and comments and inlining functions.
 JSlim actually removes code which reduces [computational complexity](http://en.wikipedia.org/wiki/Computational_complexity_theory).
 The means your libraries aren't just smaller, but they actually run faster.

 How stable is JSlim?
 --------------------------------------